 Unrepresented peoples are under threat and persecuted worldwide.
 At the United Nations states seek to exclude their voices and resort to bullying tactics.
-Across the world activists and their loved ones are subjected to reprisals.
-We are campaigning for reform of the international system to allow unrepresented peoples to participate and a robust response to reprisals.
+Across the world self-determination movements are repressed and activists and their loved ones are subjected to reprisals.
+We are campaigning for a robust response to suppression of self-determination movements and reprisals against their activists, as well as for reform of the international system to allow unrepresented peoples to participate and to be better protected when they do.

 Unrepresented peoples worldwide face enormous challenges when advocating at international forums.